outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - core operators in math space
       - structure
+        - format (as a series, function, function set, coordinate set, vectors, matrix, aligned values, base, on dimensions, as an embedded parameter)
       - set
         - include (add, increase, multiply, combine)
         - exclude (subtract, decrease, divide, filter)

+      - focused information with values
+        - when you inject information (value set) into a structure (dimension), what happens?
+          - the limits & functions of the dimension, combined with other dimensions & rules of the space, are activated as causes of those value outputs
+          - the intent of a value set combined with a format can be to highlight connections between these causes

     - efficiency in calculation

       - why is finding a proxy value (that is a multiple of 10) of a multiplication value quicker at some multiplication problems?

         - because of the efficiency present in applying the definition of a digit (base 10), which may make multiplying 65 * 10 and subtracting 65 quicker than multiplying 65 * 9,
           - the operation 65 * 10 just involves moving 65 one digit to the left and adding a zero
           - subtraction is held to be less computationally expensive than multiplication